vboughner/bixby-capsule-with-aws/docs/06-capsule-creation.md

 ## Iterate on Capsule Development

-The tasks in this section continue your capsule development, by updating the provided boilerplate code with your own ideas.
+The tasks in this section continue your capsule development, by updating the sample code with your own ideas.
 Some of the tasks you would do at this stage with your own capsule are:
-- work out the rest api code that differs from the sample capsule
+- work out the REST api code that differs from the sample capsule
 - create concepts and actions for your capsule's unique features
 - update the training, to look for the correct responses to particular phrases
 - complete the JavaScript code for new actions